Fundamental theorem of calculus: Intuitive understanding

-The first fundamental theorem says that any quantity is the rate of change (the derivative) of the integral of the quantity from a fixed time up to a variable time.
-Continuing the above example, if you imagine a velocity function, you can integrate it from the starting time up to any given time to obtain a distance function whose derivative is the given velocity.
-(To obtain the highway-marker position, you need to add your starting position to this integral.)
+The first fundamental theorem says that the value of any function is the rate of change (the derivative) of its integral from a fixed starting point up to any chosen end point.
+Continuing the above example using a velocity as the function, you can integrate it from the starting time up to any given time to obtain a distance function whose derivative is that velocity.
+(To obtain your highway-marker position, you would need to add your starting position to this integral and to take into account whether your travel was in the direction of increasing or decreasing mile markers.)

 Formal statements

 There are two parts to the theorem.
 The first part deals with the derivative of an antiderivative, while the second part deals with the relationship between antiderivatives and definite integrals.

 First part

 This part is sometimes referred to as the first fundamental theorem of calculus.